docsforadobe/javascript-tools-guide/6 - External Communication Tools/socket-object.rst

 reply, which is the home page together with a HTTP response header. reply = "";
 conn = new Socket;
-// access Adobe’s home page
+// access Adobe's home page
 if (conn.open ("www.adobe.com:80")) {
 // send a HTTP GET request
 conn.write ("GET /index.html HTTP/1.0\n\n");
-// and read the server’s reply reply = conn.read(999999);
+// and read the server's reply reply = conn.read(999999);
 conn.close();
 }